jimmyhoulala/jimmyhoulala.github.io/content/en/authors/admin/_index.md

 ## About Me

 Welcome to my personal website!
 I’m Qingshan Hou, a Computer Science and Technology undergraduate at Tongji University.
-I have strong expertise in full-stack development, data analysis, and financial technology, supported by hands-on experience and award-winning projects.
+I have strong expertise in artificial intelligence, data analysis, and financial technology, supported by hands-on experience and award-winning projects.
 As a passionate leader, I’ve led diverse teams to success.
 Outside of academics, I’m the President of the Campus Basketball Association, a certified National Level-3 basketball referee, and a music enthusiast who leads a band and sings a cappella.
 Let’s connect and explore the tech world together!